openedx/xblock-drag-and-drop-v2/README.md

 2. Check for the `Advanced Module List` policy key, and add `"drag-and-drop-v2"` to the policy value list.
 3. Click the "Save changes" button.
+4. You should see the new block `Drag and Drop` in the `"Add New Component"` box.
+Click the green `Problem` button, choose the the `Advanced` tab and choose `Drag and Drop`.

 Usage
 -----